lucacarniato/pyspark-weather-calculator/README.md

 | Jul 29 2018 | Aug 07 2018    |                  9 |                       4 |            33.9 |

-As bonus point, the cold waves were also caomputed.Cold waves are defined as follow:
+As a bonus point, the cold waves were also computed.
+Cold waves are defined as follow:

 "A cold wave is a period of excessively cold weather with a minimum of five consecutive days below freezing (max temperature below 0.0 °C) and at least three days with high frost (min temperature is lower than -10.0 °C)."